A Tiny White Light - Book Cover

 Only weeks after nineteen-year-old Linda’s family moves from a small, rustic town in Wisconsin to the sex, drugs, and rock and roll of Los Angeles in 1967, her family disintegrates: her parents divorce and she and her younger brother, Brian, suddenly must fend for themselves.
 Linda finds a foothold in academic pursuits and part-time work, but Brian quickly spirals downward—behaving erratically, landing in psychiatric hospitals and jails, and, finally, committing an irrevocable act.
 Plagued with guilt over Brian’s deterioration, Linda loses her sense of purpose, abandons a promising career in psychology, and finds herself in a life she never envisioned—poor, alcoholic, an accidental parent in an unhappy marriage, feeling invisible and alone.

-At her husband’s urging, Linda starts seeing a psychologist, Sam, who quickly becomes a touchstone for what she has lost: her sense of self.
-Feeling truly seen, she falls in love with Sam and believes he might return her feelings, but he gives mixed messages.
+When Linda sees a psychologist, Sam, he quickly becomes a touchstone for what she has lost: her sense of self.
+Feeling truly seen, she falls in love with him and suspects her feelings might be reciprocated, but can’t be certain.
 The ambiguity, mingled with other overwhelming stresses, triggers her descent into a psychotic episode—one that echoes her dreams, Brian’s experience, and Sam’s own phobia.
+Will Linda follow in her brother’s footsteps, or will this episode prove to be the wake-up call she needs to change course and create the life she longs to live?

 A Memoir of a Mind in Crisis